-ACC-131 Principles of Accounting I ◆
+ACC-131 Principles of Accounting I ◀

-4 credits-This course is an introduction to basic financial accounting concepts and procedures for service and merchandising businesses.
-Topics included are the accounting cycle; accounting systems; financial statements; accounting for cash, receivables, payables, inventories, plant assets, partnerships, corporations, and bonds.
+4 credits-This course is an introduction to basic financial accounting concepts and procedures for service and merchandising businesses and the corporate form of ownership.
+Topics included are the accounting cycle; accounting systems; financial statements; accounting for cash, receivables, payables, inventories, plant assets, bonds, and stock.

-Prerequisite(s): A minimum grade of D- in MAT-063 or equivalent placement math score.
+Prerequisite(s): A minimum grade of D- in MAT-063, or minimum score of 42 on the Algebra test, or Math ACT score of 19 or higher.